ipfabric/docs/docs/index.md

 us at [info@ipfabric.io](mailto:info@ipfabric.io) or contact your account representative.

-IP Fabric supports a wide range of different network equipments from various vendors.
+IP Fabric supports a wide range of network equipments from various vendors.
 For a complete overview of supported devices and features, please visit [matrix.ipfabric.io](https://matrix.ipfabric.io).

 Not looking for technical documentation but want to know more about what IP